sebashtioon/sebashtioon/README.md

 ---

 Thank you for visiting my profile!
 If you have any questions or want to collaborate, please don't hesitate to reach out.
-You can reach me on the platforms under my bio.
+Feel free to reach me on the platforms under my bio.
 I'm constantly active on Discord.

 <p align="center">
   Visitor count<br>